MarcDiethelm/xtc/README.md

 - Less @import (reference): Only includes what is actually used in your project.
 Great for libraries with mixins, helpers.
 - Generated [project overview](#template-development-and-integration-into-other-backends) lists all views, modules and templates, with links to stand-alone, rendered source and repository.
 - Lazy routing: just create a new view and use its filename as the URI.
-- Basic styles for wireframing
+- Basic styles for wireframing.

 ## Setup